fredcy/openldap/README.md

 OpenLDAP
 ====

 this is Openldap binding in GO language.

-I don't work any more with golang, so, please fork this project.
+(This repo is forked from the obsolete (?) mqu/openldap repo.
+I'm not sure how much I'm going to maintain it.
+I'm really liking golang but I wonder why there is so little support for essential libraries like this. -FCY)

 Installation :